mkanna/Terraform_POC_ML/README.md

 # Terraform_POC_ML
-Provisoning infra on AWSusing Terraform and installing k8s using Ansible.
+Provisoning infra on AWS using Terraform and installing k8s using Ansible.
+This repository conaints Terraform files and ansible code.